Bussler/DroneWatch/docs/training-pipeline.md

 # Training Pipeline

-This page explains the important Python-side control flow for PPO training and checkpoint evaluation.
+This page explains the Python-side control flow for PPO training and checkpoint evaluation.

 ## Pipeline Overview